 100 photos from the collection of the Bauhaus Archive Berlin

-We are delighted to be able to present the multifaceted aspects of photography at the Bauhaus to you at Peter Miller Architecture & Design Books.
+We are delighted to be able to present the multifaceted aspects of photography at the Bauhaus to you and invite you to celebrate with us the opening of the exhibit on June 6, 2019, at Peter Miller Architecture & Design Books.
 The work will be on display until July 14, 2019.

 To celebrate the 100th anniversary of the influential school, the Bauhaus-Archiv Berlin/Museum für Gestaltung

 in Berlin is sending 100 photographs on a journey to the United States.
 The bauhaus.photo

 traveling exhibition provides a glimpse into the world’s largest collection of Bauhaus

 photography, comprising of more than 70,000 pictures.
 Photography played an important role at the Bauhaus

 from the start, both as amusement and in the experimental field, as well as for deliberate advertising the products manufactured there.

 Under the four headings of “The Bauhaus Lives,” “Architecture and Products,” “Bauhaus Faces,” and “Peterhans Photography Course,” the exhibition provides an impressive insight into many facets of Bauhaus Photography and into the life at the Bauhaus.
 The exhibition presents classic works by Lucia Moholy, László Moholy-Nagy, and T. Lux Feininger, as well as images by lesser known photographers like Kattina Both, Irene Bayer, and Max Peiffer Watenphul.